voodoo15/bandaide/README.md

 1. Communication feature (currently there is a link for e-mail for contact)
 2. Video feature to record a promo for the band
-3. Social media and soundhound or other sites to promote material for the user/musicians
+3. Social media and soundcloud or other sites to promote material for the user/musicians
 4. Ways to promote the band after the band has been formed